 Doctors and specialists electing to participate in the Access Gap Cover Scheme can bill CUA Health directly.
 So, not only does your hospital treatment cost you less, but the billing system is made easier for you too.

 Access to a complete list of doctors and specialists participating in the Access Gap Cover Scheme is available here.
 If your doctor or specialist chooses to use the Scheme, you will either:

 - be provided with an estimate of out-of-pocket expenses before your treatment

 Your doctor or specialist may choose to use the Scheme on a patient-by-patient basis.
 Of course, whether or not your doctor or specialist participates in the Access Gap Cover Scheme will not change the relationship you have with him or her, or affect the treatment you receive.

 Excess: An upfront amount that you agree to pay towards the cost of hospital treatment, in exchange for lower premiums.
-For example, if you have 100% Private Hospital Cover with $250 excess, if you require hospital treatment you’ll pay $250 per person, per calendar year.
-This does not apply to day surgery or dependants listed on the policy.
+For example, if you have Premium Hospital cover with $250 excess, and require hospital treatment you’ll pay $250 per person, per calendar year.
+This does not apply to dependants listed on the policy.